orion-project/beam-inspector/bin/help/results_table.md

 Beam spot [brightness](./brightness.md) doesn't have a big practical reason and is mostly intended for testing the [Autoexposure](./cam_control.md#autoexposure) feature, so the row is displayed only if enabled in the [camera settings](./cam_settings_opts.md).

+#### Power

+Estimated beam power calculated against a [reference digital power](./power_meter.md) value.
+When the [ROI](./cam_settings_roi.md) is changed or [camera parameters](./cam_control.md) adjusted, the reference value gets invalid, and the row is highlighted to show a warning.
+You can double-click the row to open a calibration window.

 ## See also

 - [Centroid evaluation](./cam_settings_centr.md)